ElioHealth

 • minimization of requested integration permissions;

-• separation of identity or token material from the analytics environment;
+• separation of identity, contact, consent, and token material from the analytics environment;

 • pseudonymous internal identifiers and alias-based advisor views;